Global Advocacy Council

 Mandate

-To work within the framework of the ILAE Strategic Plan and Mission to overview all aspects of ILAE Global Advocacy.
-The Council will make recommendations to the Executive Committee about strategies to enhance the quality, relevance and profile of ILAE Global Advocacy activities, steps needed to stay abreast of needs and opportunities for Global and Regional Advocacy initiatives, and prioritization of activities.
+To work within the framework of the ILAE Strategic Plan and Mission to oversee all aspects of ILAE Global Advocacy.
+The Council will make recommendations to the Executive Committee on strategies to enhance the quality, relevance, and profile of ILAE Global Advocacy activities, steps needed to stay abreast of needs and opportunities for Global and Regional Advocacy initiatives, and the prioritization of activities.
+The Council will encourage the implementation of IGAP goals.
+It will work closely with the World Health Organization.
+It will monitor the impact of ILAE’s investments in the chapter programs aimed at addressing the epilepsy treatment gap.
+The Council will help create and distribute resources and strategies to meet ILAE‘s global goal that 90% of persons with epilepsy will be diagnosed, 80% treated, and 70% seizure free.

 Criteria for Appointment of Members and Chair